mdever93/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Users can create an account, login/logout, add items to their cart, and checkout.
+Admins can sign in and add or remove products and categories.

 ## Additional Steps for Apple M1 Machines